UC Davis spends approximately $48 million on travel and travel-related expenses annually.

 > Improper charges to designated fund source resulting in unauthorized use of funds.

-> Secure your Visa Travel Card and any unused tickets in a safe place.
+Best practices:> Secure your Travel Card and any unused tickets in a safe place.

 > Restrict access to sensitive traveler information to the appropriate staff.

-> Use Connexxus to book travel (air, hotel and car rental).
-Car rental booked through Connexxus includes coverage (CDW and liability insurance).
+> Use ConnexUC to book travel (air, hotel and car rental).
+Car rental booked through ConnexUC includes coverage (CDW and liability insurance).

 Potential consequences if your assets have not been secured: